Brubaker: Plot

-The morning after the prison board meeting, Brubaker awakes and discovers Abraham's body suspended from the warden's residence flagpole.
-While excavating the area Abraham disclosed to him, Brubaker discovers multiple unmarked graves which contain bodies of prisoners who died violently.
-Word reaches the governor's office, and Gray, alongside Edwards, a liberal member of the prison board, and corrupt State Senator Hite, attempt to convince Brubaker to stop excavating graves with the promise of funding for the prison, trying to convince him he has instead discovered an old pauper's graveyard.
-Brubaker refuses, and continues the excavations.
-Rauch rudely laments Abraham's confession, and Coombes, knowing Rauch's involvement in Abraham's death, threatens Rauch, who then escapes the prison and hides out at a local restaurant.
-Brubaker and several trustys pursue him, and in the resulting gunfight, Bullen and Rauch are killed.
-Due to the spillage of violence outside the prison walls, the board fires Brubaker and holds a hearing about the exhumed bodies where the board continues to lie about their origin.
-Brubaker walks in and makes a comment about saving taxpayer money by shooting prisoners rather than sending them to Wakefield, which enrages Deach.
-Brubaker leaves and Gray follows him, imploring him to compromise, but he refuses to compromise over murder.
+Brubaker discovers Abraham's body suspended from the flagpole outside his residence, and excavations near the prison locate multiple unmarked graves containing prisoners who died violently.
+Gray, a liberal prison board member named Edwards, and corrupt State Senator Hite, promise funding for the prison in exchange for a halt on excavations, telling him it is actually an abandoned pauper's graveyard.
+Coombes threatens Rauch over his participation in Abraham's death and Rauch escapes to a local restaurant, pursued by Brubaker and several trustys.
+Bullen and Rauch are killed in a shootout.
+The violence outside the prison enables the board to fire Brubaker.
+During a hearing about the exhumed bodies Brubaker interrupts the board's false testimony with a comment about saving taxpayer money by shooting prisoners.

-Brubaker exits the prison as the new warden, hardline disciplinarian Rory Poke, addresses the prisoners.
+Brubaker exits the prison as the new warden, hardline disciplinarian Rory Poke, addresses the inmates.
 Coombes approaches Brubaker and tells him simply, "You were right."
 Coombes begins clapping, and the convicts ignore Poke and approach the fence, clapping a farewell to a teary Brubaker.

 A pre-credits title card reads:

 Two years after Henry Brubaker was fired -- 24 inmates, led by Richard "Dickie" Coombes, brought suit against Wakefield Prison.
 The Court ruled that the treatment of prisoners at Wakefield was unconstitutional and ordered the prison be reformed or closed.

 The governor was not re-elected.